AIRCRAFT RENTAL FAQ’S:

 Where is Louisville Aviation located?

 Louisville Aviation is located at Bowman Field in Louisville, Kentucky.
 We operate out of the Louisville Executive Aviation building on the middle of the airport near the control tower.
-Our main entrance is under the blue awning on the left side of the buiding as seen from the parking lot.
+Our main entrance is under the blue awning on the left side of the building as seen from the parking lot.